Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

    :width: 70%
    :align: center

-Other AXI-lite Parameter is all zero in the start of simulation.
+Other AXI-lite Parameter is all setting to zero in the first mode in simulation.

 File Based Simulation of FOC IP's result is shown blow.